USNavalResearchLaboratory/turboWAVE/docs/ref-input.rst

 		.. py:function:: skip = ( sx , sy , sz )

 			Defines a reduced grid produced by downsampling the full grid.
 The reduction factor is the product of the three skipping parameters.
+Note the centroid of the sampling points is shifted.

 			:param int sx: advance this many cells in the x-direction between writes
 			:param int sy: advance this many cells in the y-direction between writes